theothernt/AerialViews/README.md

 ## Features include...

 * 4K Dolby Vision (HDR) videos, if your TV supports it
-* Option to avoid burn-in on OLED TVs
+* Option to avoid burn-in on QD/OLED TVs
 * Option to play videos locally or from a network share
 * Skip to next or previous video (press left or right on your TV remote's d-pad)
 * Supports the latest Apple video feed with over 100 videos